Are you on medication to lower blood pressure? Or are you caring for an older person with hypertension, also known as high blood pressure?

 This finding is actually consistent with what was reported in a 2014 study of serious falls (e.g. bone-breaking falls) in older people with high blood pressure.
 In that study, the researchers classified people as being on no BP medication, moderate-intensity BP treatment, or high-intensity BP treatment.
-Moderate- and high-intensity treatment was linked to a nearly equivalent risk of falling over three years (about 8.5%), whereas 7.1% of seniors on no BP medication had a bad fall.
+Moderate- and high-intensity treatment was linked to a nearly equivalent risk of falling over three years (about 8.5%), whereas 7.1% of older adults on no BP medication had a bad fall.

 How Blood Pressure Was Measured in SPRINT

-Blood pressure was measured a very careful way that is quite different from the way patients usually have BP measured by their doctors.
+Blood pressure was measured in a very careful way that is quite different from the way patients usually have BP measured by their doctors.
 Here’s what they did in SPRINT:

 - Had people sit down and rest for five minutes before checking BP